 Other numbers, for example, 6, 12, or 21, are what we call composite numbers because they can have several (more than 2) factors.

 There are many prime numbers.
-In fact, all across the world, mathematicians are still having contests to discover the biggest or largest ones.
+All across the world, mathematicians still have contests to discover the biggest or largest ones.

 Examples of Prime Number are 2; 3; 5; 7; 11; 13; 17; 23 …

 Mind You: the number ‘One’ (1) is NOT among what we consider prime numbers.
 The number 1 is very special.
 It’s a number all on its own.